cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/04-cluster.md

 gke_num_nodes       = 2
 ```

 With these parameters, a cluster named `cluster-1` with 2 nodes will be created in the region `europe-west4-a`.
-You must define your GCP project.
+Replace `<PROJECT_ID>` with that of your GCP project.

 To create the resources, run